 What personally identifiable information does Bright Horizons collect?

 The type of business relationship you have with Bright Horizons will determine the specific information we will need to collect from you.

 - Information necessary to perform the service that you provide voluntarily when registering (whether by telephone, online or in person) or during the course of services.
-Depending on the type of service engaged, the information requested may include your personalised registration user name and password; payment and contact details; a dependent's name, date of birth, gender, allergies, food restrictions, special needs, health information, and emergency contact details for doctors and alternative carers; or school records, applications, registration and enrolment information.
+Depending on the type of service engaged, the information requested may include your personalized registration user name and password; payment and contact details; a dependent's name, date of birth, gender, allergies, food restrictions, special needs, health information, and emergency contact details for doctors and alternative carers; or school transcripts, applications, registration and enrolment information.

 - Records created during the course of providing service to you or your dependents such as caretaker notes on the activities, behaviours, illnesses, medication, food, etc.; photographs; and other documentation records.